QuickSpot/walter-arduino/examples/mqtt/README.md

 ## Purpose

+This example demonstrates how Walter can connect using **MQTT**.
-This example will make Walter count and send the counter value and mac string to the MQTT broker. on the `walter-mqtt-test-topic`  topic.
+Walter will publish a counter value along with its MAC address to the MQTT broker on the topic.
+It will subscribe to the same topic for incoming messages.

 ## Required hardware